Five ways to validate individuals with hidden disabilities

 |0

-This work, Five ways to validate individuals with hidden disabilities [Image 2 of 2], by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Five ways to validate individuals with hidden disabilities, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.